FAIRSpace-AdMaLL/ndt_localizer/README.md

 Then, play the rosbag in other terminal (e.g. `rosbag play --clock court_yard_wed_repeat_night_2021-03-03-19-07-18.bag`).

-The robot will start localizing:
+The robot will start localization:

 ![](cfgs/relocalisation.png)

-The final localization msg will send to `/odometry/filtered/global` as a multi-sensor fusion of wheelled odometry, IMU and lidar localisation:
+The final localization msg will send to `/odometry/filtered/global` by a multi-sensor state estimation of wheelled odometry, IMU and lidar localisation.

 The localizer also publish a tf of `base_link` to `map`: